Supporting The Shed Project

 - Using 100% renewable energy both at our commercial storage space and home office.

-- We exclusively pack all gifts in a reusable wooden box filled with wood wool.
+- We exclusively pack all gifts in a reusable wooden box filled with natural wood wool.
 No cellophane or other plastics used.

 Like all companies on their sustainability journey, we’re still working towards our sustainability goals, but we are constantly improving our environmental sustainability and reducing our footprint.